geo-smart/oceanography/README.md

 - This is the main branch README markdown file for the geo-smart oceanography repository.
     - Built from the [simple template](https://github.com/geo-smart/simple-template) (not the [more expansive template](https://github.com/geo-smart/use_case_template))
 - This repository (automatically) publishes to [this Jupyter Book website](https://geo-smart.github.io/oceanography).
+- A Jupyter Book is an extension of the Jupyter notebook concept and [the documentation on this is at JupyterBook.org](https://jupyterbook.org).
 - Here are related badges: <BR><BR>